SUMFIT - Phy Ed Credit

 Contact Joel Kramer - email@example.com or 920-739-4441

-The pace and level of hands-on instruction in this session are appropriate for those new to speed, agility, and resistance training.
+Introduction to the FVL Summer Workouts.
+The pace and level of hands-on instruction are appropriate for those new to speed, agility, and resistance training.

 John is FVL's Strength and Conditioning Coach.
 He holds a masters degree in sports management with an emphasis in coaching.
 In addition, he recently earned a certification from the National Strength and Conditioning Association as a Strength and Conditioning Specialist.
 During his coaching career, he has worked at various levels of college athletics with stops at the University of Utah, the University of Michigan, Wayne State University, and UW Whitewater.
 In 2007, he helped coach Whitewater to their first NCAA National Championship in football.